-Although its two all-inclusive ships have never sailed closer than Asia, Azamara Club Cruises have found their popularity is skyrocketing with Australian holidaymakers.
+Although its two all-inclusive ships have never sailed closer than Asia, Azamara has found their popularity is skyrocketing with Australian holidaymakers.

-In fact, the company is so popular with Australians that Azamara Club Cruises sees the country as its third biggest market after the USA and UK.
-As such, the company plan to send one of its ship to visit sometime between 2015 and 2016.
+In fact, the company is so popular with Australians that Azamara sees the country as its third-biggest market after the USA and UK.
+As such, the company plan to send one of its ships to visit sometime between 2015 and 2016.

 In 2010, the company underwent a rebranding exercise, changing its focus and relaunching itself as “the value leader in premium cruising.”
 Both the company’s brand and product offerings were revamped, and the line now offers more overnight stays to fit in with its core offering of “destination immersion.”

 It looks like the rebrand is the cause of Azamara’s popularity in Australia.
 The company’s statistics show that sales for the country have risen by a HUGE 480%!

 Edie Bornstein is the senior vice president for Azamara’s marketing & sales division, she visited Sydney (twice), Adelaide, Melbourne and Brisbane over six days last week.
 She told Cruise Weekly that one of her company’s ships will finally visit the country, and sail to Sydney, in either “late 2015 or early 2016”.

 “That is our goal and our hope,” she added.

 Bornstein could not confirm any further ports of call during the interview.